BaronaGroup/migsi/README.md

     npm run migsi -- run --production

 This command runs all the migration scripts that are to be run.
 If `--production` is given, only scripts that haven't been marked to be "in development" are run.

+This command requests confirmation from the user before actually running the migration scripts.
+This does not happen if the process is not attached to a TTY or if `--yes` has been included on the command line.

+    npm run migsi -- run --production --yes

 ### ensure-no-development-scripts